,Restoring a Priceless Masterpiece Section by Section:

 With 71 ranks, the Swell is the third largest division in the Organ, just behind the String and Pedal.
 An organ composed of all loud stops soon deafens the music lover’s ears to the aesthetic content of any tones so produced.
 The Wanamaker Organ is famed for rank upon rank of mezzo forte pipes, and this division has dozens of such sets in the Upper and Lower Swell—sections that urgently need thorough restoration.
 Among these are a baker’s dozen of softer reed stops possessing unique and beautiful imitative sounds.

 There has been some progress in the Swell.
 The High Pressure Swell, originally the heart of the 1904 Solo Division, contains the deep “dark chocolate” reeds that are perhaps the most impressive in the Wanamaker.
 Some resonators needed to be carefully remade under Lord & Taylor’s patronage to replace originals that had been flattened through improper storage.
 The Stentorphone, our most powerful enclosed flue rank, also underwent restoration, fixing toes flattened by the pipes’ extreme weight.
-Last spring, Dr. Charles Bower sponsored restoration of the Grand Corroborating Mixture V that crowns this ensemble.
-The Original String section of the Swell is currently undergoing complete restoration in a project dedicated to Assistant Organist Michael Stairs.
+Dr. Charles Bower sponsored restoration of the Grand Corroborating Mixture V that crowns this ensemble.
+The Original String section of the Swell has been completely restored in a project dedicated to Assistant Organist Michael Stairs, through a generous gift of the Seifert family through the Barbara V. Watson Charitable Trust.

 When Curator Curt Mangel doubled up the massive pipes of the 32′ Open Metal that had been directly in front of the Swell’s shades, the new opening enabled these gorgeous Swell stops to be heard unimpeded by the “wall of zinc” they had previously played through.